Turkey Stew with Peppers and Mushrooms

 *To help prevent curdling, don't skip the corn starch, use full fat yogurt, and add to dish only when the sauce has cooled below a simmer.

-3 Squeeze the tomatoes to break them up, and add them with their juices to the pan, along with the Worcestershire sauce, lemon juice, rosemary and black pepper.
+3 Add tomatoes, Worcestershire, lemon juice, rosemary, black pepper: Squeeze the tomatoes to break them up, and add them with their juices to the pan, along with the Worcestershire sauce, lemon juice, rosemary and black pepper.
 Mix well, reduce the heat to medium-low, cover the pan and simmer for 15-20 minutes.

-4 Stir the cornstarch into the yogurt and add to stew.
+4 Add yogurt with cornstarch: Stir the cornstarch into the yogurt and add to stew.
 Cook over low heat (do not let simmer or boil), stirring occasionally, until sauce thickens a little.

 Serve with rice, polenta, or mashed potatoes.